-Mentors attend a pre-study camp meeting in Colorado Springs (late March, early April) to meet the faculty, determine curriculum, practice tests, and daily schedules for the two-week camp.
+Mentors attend a pre-study camp meeting (late March, early April) to meet the faculty, determine curriculum, practice tests, and daily schedules for the two-week camp.

-Mentors attend the two-week Olympiad Study Camp at the U.S. Air Force Academy in Colorado Springs, CO coaching and turoring students and selecting Team USA at the conclusion of the camp.
+Mentors attend the two-week Olympiad Study Camp to coach and turor students and select Team USA at the conclusion of the camp.